-Kate Woolstenhulme grew up on a farmnear Victor in the Teton Valley actively pursuing outdoor sports and being an everyday kid in Idaho.
+Kate Woolstenhulme grew up on a ranch near Jackson Wyoming in Teton Valley Idaho, actively pursuing outdoor sports and being an everyday kid in Idaho.

-She went to college in Utah, where she pursued a bachelor’s and masters of fine arts degree in studio arts and later parlayed those skills into a business refurbishing high-end private jets.
+She went to college in Utah and Kansas, where she pursued a bachelor’s and masters of fine arts degree in studio arts and later parlayed those skills into a business refurbishing high-end private jets.

 Living and working in large cities, Woolstenhulme told American Shooting Journal that she felt a need to get a concealed carry permit so she could protect herself.
 But finding a fashionable bag for carrying a concealed weapon proved challenging, so she set about making her own.